JerryYan97/Hedge/doc/DDN/07 Asset System.md

 ## Material Asset

+Currently, we only support the PBR material.

 ### Full yaml format

 ```
 asset type: HMaterialAsset
 asset name: <The name of this asset>
 base color: <A pure color or the path name of a texture asset>
+albedo texture: <A path to the base color texture.
+Optional>
+normal texture: <A path to the normal texture.
+Optional.
+If the asset doesn't have a normal texture, we will use a pure blue texture.>
+roughness-metalic texture: <A path to the roughness-metalic texture.
+Optional.
+We will use full roughness and no metalic by default.>
+occlusion texture: <A path to the occlusion texture.
+Optional.
+We don't have any occlusion by default.>
 ...
 ```